istio/istio/doc/istioctl.md

 * **replace**: Replace policies and rules
 * **version**: Display CLI version information

+_kubernetes specific_
+* **kube-inject**: Inject istio runtime proxy into kubernetes resources.
+This command has been added to aid in `istiofying` services for kubernetes and should eventually go away once a proper istio admission controller for kubernetes is available.

 # Policy and Rule types

 * **route-rule** Describes a rule for routing network traffic.
 See [Route Rules](rule-dsl.md#route-rules) for details on routing rules.